devinkr/js-array-methods/readme.md

 In order to explore some of the higher-order functions JavaScript provides, let's set up a simple development environment:

-- Create a directory called `js-higher-order-functions` in your `sandbox` directory
+  1. Create a directory called `js-higher-order-functions` in your `sandbox` directory.
-- Inside of it create an `index.html` file and a `script.js` file
+  2. Inside of it create an `index.html` file and a `script.js` file.
-- Add boilerplate to `index.html`, link the script, and add a `console.log` to the script to make sure everything is wired up properly
+  3. Add boilerplate to `index.html`, link the script, then add a `console.log` to the script to make sure everything is wired up properly.

 We'll use the following array for the next few examples...